kpreisser/AsyncReaderWriterLockSlim/README.md

 You must make sure to call the corresponding `Exit...()` method to release the lock once you don't need it anymore.

+Additionally, the `AsyncReaderWriterLockSlimExtension` class contains extension methods that return an `IDisposable` so that the lock can be used with a `using` block.

 ## Differences to ReaderWriterLockSlim